This Texas chili recipe is authentic, meaty, just the right amount of spicy, and not a chili bean in sight. Learn how to make your own Texas chili.

 The Best Texas Chili Recipe

-The first time I had Texas chili was, shockingly, down in Texas.
-I was in the middle of my military training and they let me off base.
-I'd never tried it, so grabbed a bowl at a local restaurant and...
+The first time I had Texas chili was in Texas during the middle of my military training.
+I'd never tried it, so when they let me off base, I grabbed a bowl at a local restaurant and...

-I've been making a version of that exact bowl ever since.
+I've been making a version of that exact bowl ever since, over 30 years.
 Please note that I am NOT a Texas chili purist.
-There are different ways to make true Texas chili, but this is how I like to make my recipe for Texas chili - with big chunks of beef, lots of pureed chilies and spices, and no beans.
+There are different ways to make true Texas chili, but this is how I make mine - with big chunks of beef, lots of pureed chilies and spices, and no beans.

-You’ll find argument after argument about what exactly makes up Texas style chili, and as with any recipe, the ingredients and preparation varies from cook to cook.
+You’ll find many arguments about what makes up Texas style chili.
+Recipes, ingredients, and preparations vary from cook to cook.

-Let’s talk about how to make Texas chili, shall we?
+Let’s talk about how to make authentic Texas chili, shall we?

 How to Make Texas Chili – the Recipe Method

-Start your chili paste first by lightly toasting the dried peppers in a dry pan about a minute or 2 per side.
+Make the Chili Paste.
+Lightly toast the dried peppers in a dry pan a minute or 2 per side.
 This will help to release the oils.

-Add them to a food processor with 1/2 to 1 cup of the soaking water and a bit of salt to taste.
-Process until nice and smooth.
-Set aside for now.
+Add them to a food processor with some of the soaking water and a bit of salt.
+Process until smooth.

-Stir in the beef broth (or beer), 2 cups of water, brown sugar, Worcestershire, and masa and bring to a quick boil.
+Add the chili paste, then beef broth or beef stock (or beer), water, brown sugar, Worcestershire, and masa and bring to a boil.
 If you are using the optional additions (see my NOTES below), add them in now.

-Reduce the heat, cover and simmer for about 2 hours, or until the meat is tender.
+Cover and simmer for 2 hours, or until the meat is tender.
 It could take longer if you are using tougher cuts of beef (see NOTES above).
 Give it a stir once every 30 minutes or so.

 NOTE: You could also transfer everything to a slow cooker or Instant Pot and let it cook low and slow.
 I usually use my Dutch oven.